 This is a web graph database having a lot of additional software components.
 This is an open source system which helps in easy development of full web applications that are based on a graph foundation.

 This is an object database that is open source and can be used with .Net and Java.
 It helps the developers in storing and retrieving an object using a single line of code.
 This also helps in the elimination of predefining or maintaining a separate data model.

 The NoSQL databases are really highly scalable and good for large data storage and processing.
 However, these may not be always the best choice for you.
-NoSQL databases are still not the best option for mission-critical transaction needs.
+These top NoSQL databases are still not the best option for mission-critical transaction needs.